caffeinalab/ti.tilt-image-view/README.md

 On Android, due system limitations, the image is not pinchable/zoomable.

+*Thanks to [this post by SubjC](http://subjc.com/facebook-paper-photo-panner/) for making me understand some things about this widget.*

+## Original "Facebook Paper" Controller

 ![image](http://cl.ly/image/0Q3N35163j0P/title-video.gif)

-*Thanks to [this post by SubjC](http://subjc.com/facebook-paper-photo-panner/) for making me understand some things about this widget.*

 ## Screenshot